If you want to lose one extra pound a week, this article will show you the best diet and exercise tricks to enhance weight loss.

 For most folks, stepping on the scale leads to feelings of stress and sadness.
 These feelings can trigger emotional eating and ultimately cause weight gain.

-Realize that weight fluctuates every day, so there’s no point of weighing yourself every day or several times a day.
+Realize that weight fluctuates every day, so there’s no point in weighing yourself every day or several times a day.
 Sometimes weight increases due to water weight.

 Weigh yourself once a week, at the same time, preferably in the morning, before eating anything.
 Friday morning is the best time to weigh yourself because it’ll motivate you to eat healthy over the weekend.